The Wild vs. The Zoo

 (The one exception is the 2 rhinos we saw mating at the Ft Worth Zoo.
 They were both motionless and almost indifferent.
 He must have been on top of her for a good hour!
 Snapped a photo.
 We still do tell that story… haha)

 The wild is memorable and worthy of story telling.
 The zoos are fine for a day of entertainment, but rarely go beyond that.

 The wild is dangerous.
 The wild has your senses heightened at all times.
 The wild has all of an animal’s instincts on display.

 At the zoo we are reminded not to feed our popcorn to the animals.

 The wild is… well… WILD!

 What Would Happen If…?

-What would happen if, say one of those bull elephants I saw in that intense fight in Kenya, was “tranked” and air lifted to the elephant enclosure at the Ft.
-Worth Zoo?
+What would happen if, say one of those bull elephants I saw in that intense fight in Kenya, was “tranked” and air lifted to the elephant enclosure at the Bronx Zoo?

 What would happen if that proud male silverback gorilla, watching over his family of 9, guiding them through the jungle and vegetation of his territory, was taken down by a tranquilizer gun and was placed in the San Diego Zoo Safari Park?

 These are both world class zoos – the very best of the best.
 Best doctors.
 Best enclosures.
 Best diet.